KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ![](google-maps-and-trends/google-trends-pretty-prairie-worldwide.png)

 ## Proposition
-Members of the Pretty Prairie United Methodist Church, a congregation of around 65, contacted me about designing a new website and marketing plan for the church.
+Members of the Pretty Prairie United Methodist Church, a congregation of around 65 regular attendees, contacted me about designing a new website and marketing plan for the church.

 ## Problem